 How to identify your SEO goals?

 Let’s start by identifying your SEO goals.
 What are you trying to achieve online?
-Why did you create your website at first place?
+Why did you create your website in the first place?

 The most frequent replies to these questions are: “To sell my products online.” or “To find new customers online.”
-Therefor you don’t really define success by solemnly being on the first page of the Google’s search results.
+Therefore you don’t really define success by solemnly being on the first page of Google’s search results.